-Kidney stones may cause due to different factors such as lifestyle factors, hereditary, metabolic disturbance, environmental etc. However, the main cause of kidney stones in the body is considered drinking less water.
-Lack of water leads to increasing the level of uric acid in urine and the kidney stones may occur in an excessive acidic environment.
-However, the possible medical conditions that cause kidney stones include:
+Kidney stones can be formed due to different factors such as lifestyle factors, hereditary, metabolic disturbance, environmental etc. However, the main cause of kidney stones in the body is considered drinking not enough water.
+Lack of water leads to an increase in the level of uric acid in urine and the kidney stones may occur in an excessive acidic environment.
+Moreover, the possible medical conditions causing kidney stones include:

 Treatment for the kidney stone depend on the size of them.
 Usually, there is no special treatment for small kidney stones if there is no obstruction or infection in the urinary tract.
 In this case, patient is recommended to drink large amount of water to pass the kidney stones away through voiding urine.
 However, there must be used the medical treatments about the large kidney stones alongside infection or severe pain.
 The kidney stone crushing is used to break down them into small fragments.
 Also, some medicines such as lycopodium, sarsaparilla, and cantharis are prescribed to help removing them.